Stockholm Palace: Renovations

 Renovation of the 922 windows in the palace started at the beginning of the 1990s.
 The age of the windows varies from the mid-18th century to the 1970s.
 The reason for the renovation was that the windows had not been properly maintained for a number of years.
 The windows on the south side were the most exposed and the sun had burned the surface causing rot.
 The renovation of the windows was carried out in collaboration with the National Property Board of Sweden, the Office of the Governor of the Royal Palaces, the Swedish National Heritage Board and the Royal Architect at that time, Ove Hidemark.
 The work was done in a workshop at the Inner Courtyard and took about ten years.
 Each window was custom made for the opening where it was originally placed, making the size and shape of each window unique.

 As of 2014, the palace is undergoing a comprehensive renovation.
-Almost half of the area of the facade is made of sandstone from Gotland, as well as the decorations such as sculptures and ornaments.
+Almost half of the area of the façade is made of sandstone from Gotland, as well as the decorations such as sculptures and ornaments.

 In 2008, the National Property Board of Sweden, which is responsible for the maintenance of the palace, found that the sandstone had partially disintegrated and the weathering was only getting worse.
 Among the incidents was a piece of stone weighing 3 kg falling from 20 m.
-Most damaged were the sunlit parts, the facades facing south and west.
-As an interim solution, the Property Board had some parts of the facade covered by a black net to catch any falling rocks.
+Most damaged were the sunlit parts, the façades facing south and west.
+As an interim solution, the Property Board had some parts of the façade covered by a black net to catch any falling rocks.

 Ever since the palace was built in the 18th century, the weathering of the sandstone has been a problem and this has accelerated since the oil paint was removed from the stone during the renovation in the 1890s.
 In the spring of 2008, the Property Board started a comprehensive study on order to make a long-term plan for maintenance of the palace during the next 50 years.
 The study showed that the Gotlandic sandstone was in worse condition than expected.
 A number of stones were cracked and loose.

-The biggest facade renovation in the history of the palace started in May 2011.
-Starting with the east wing of the northern row at Strömbron, all the facades will be renovated during the following 22 years, each stage of the work being one year, at a cost of 500 million crowns.
+The biggest façade renovation in the history of the palace started in May 2011.
+Starting with the east wing of the northern row at Strömbron, all the façades will be renovated during the following 22 years, each stage of the work being one year, at a cost of 500 million crowns.
 To accomplish this, the Swedish National Heritage Board is planning to open up a sandstone quarry on Gotland and start a masonry school.